kdricemt/kdricemt.github.io/_pages/about.md

    I designed a satellite clock fault detection and exclusion algorithm that uses inter-satellite ranging.
 Using graph-rigidity theory, the algorithm identifies and isolates faults without relying on prior ephemeris information or surface monitoring.
    - [Satellite Autonomous Clock Fault Monitoring with Inter-Satellite Ranges Using Euclidean Distance Matrices](https://drive.google.com/file/d/1H44Ak13bVx1UWSENy9ofMA3pmXABL1Zh/view), Under review at NAVIGATION  (Best Presentation of the Session at ION GNSS+ 2024)

-My work has fortunately received multiple awards at ION GNSS+, the world’s largest GNSS conference, and has been cited by researchers at NASA, ESA, and JAXA, contributing directly to the ongoing realization of LunaNet.
+My work has fortunately received multiple awards at ION GNSS+, the world’s largest GNSS conference, and has been cited by researchers at NASA, ESA, and JAXA, contributing to the ongoing realization of LANS.

 Before and during my Ph.D., I worked with several leading space research groups on projects related to lunar and Martian exploration:
 - University of Tokyo –